PredictiveIntelligenceLab/LOCA/README.md

 The repository contains all the necassary code and data to reproduce the results in the paper.

+You can find a LOCA tutorial with explanation for the Darcy flow example [here](https://colab.research.google.com/drive/1axxLGhgwipCSw9WQVMBklvQdW_K99E1D?usp=sharing).

 You can find the codes for LOCA, DeepONet and FNO used for each example in this paper under the respective folder names.